Trappist beer: Dubbel

 Dubbel is a Trappist breweries' naming convention.
 The origin of the dubbel was a beer brewed in the Trappist Abbey of Westmalle in 1856.
 Westmalle Dubbel was imitated by other breweries, Trappist and commercial, Belgian and worldwide, leading to the emergence of a style.
 Dubbels are understood to be a fairly strong (6–8% ABV) brown ale, with understated bitterness, fairly heavy body, and a pronounced fruitiness and cereal character.

 Examples are: Westmalle Dubbel, Chimay Red/Premiere, Koningshoeven/La Trappe Dubbel, Achel 8 Bruin, Rochefort 6, and Tynt Meadow.

 Tripel

 Tripel is a naming convention traditionally used by Belgian Trappist breweries to describe the strongest beer in their range.
 Westmalle Tripel is considered to be the foundation of this beer style, and was developed in the 1930s.
 Achel 8 Blond, Westmalle Tripel, La Trappe Tripel, and Chimay White/Cinq Cents are all examples of Trappist tripels.
 The style has proven popular among secular breweries like St. Feuillien, Bosteels and St. Bernardus.
 Tripels as a style are generally beers with an alcohol content ranging from 8% to 10% ABV.

 Quadrupel

 Quadrupel is the name Koningshoeven gave to a La Trappe ale they brew which is stronger and darker than their tripel.
 Rochefort 10, Westvleteren 12 and Zundert 10 are also examples of quadrupels.

-Ranges

-The official Trappist breweries (ATP) produce the following beers for consumption: